kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 specificity.

-Driving specific training would involve developing a fitness routine that activates the muscle groups involved in high-speed vehicle maneuvering under the same conditions as in the race car cockpit.
+Driving specific training would involve developing a fitness routine that exercises the body under the same conditions as in the race car cockpit.
 Understanding the muscular and physiological demands that the driver experiences can be used to derive training requirements.
 Determining the task-specific exercises which are maximally transferable to high-speed vehicle maneuvering is primary challenge in improving fitness variables and performance outcomes.

 # Perceptual Training
 A differentiating factor between experts and non-experts is their ability to